dokulabs/.github/profile/README.md

 ### Community-First Approach:

-Doku is built on collaboration.
-Simple, direct, and open for all, we encourage your input to help shape our tool's evolution.
+Doku is built on open-source collaborations.
+Simple, direct, and open for all, we encourage your input to help shape Doku's evolution.

-### Join & Contribute:

-Every contribution counts!
-Engage with us to enhance LLM observability.

-- **GitHub**: Contribute to Doku on [GitHub](https://github.com/doku).